 This article contains affiliate links, you can read my disclaimer here.

 Coral Bay wasn’t on our itinerary, but seeing the turnoff on Northwest Coastal Highway after our trip in the outback it was impossible to resist the temptation of visiting this little holiday town on the edge of the Ningaloo Reef.
-Continue reading Our stay at People’s Park Caravan Parks in Coral Bay
+Continue reading Our stay at People’s Park Caravan Park in Coral Bay

 Emu Creek Station is a historic cattle station located in the Upper Gascoyne Region.
 The station is a short drive on a dirt track off the Northwest Coastal Highway and roughly 2.5 hours northwest of the Minilya Roadhouse if travelling north.
 For us, Emu Creek provided an ideal transit stop on our way from Mount Augustus to Exmouth.
 Continue reading Camping among the Gum Trees at Emu Creek Station

 When I go camping I love things that are compact, cleverly thought out, portable and most importantly the knowledge that I haven’t forgotten anything.

 That’s exactly what Grab me Gears camp kitchen is all about.
 Continue reading Grab me Gear- A camp kitchen in a bag

 Western Australia’s south-west coast is one of the most beautiful holiday destinations in Australia.
 Well known for a range tourist attractions, local delicacies and events all year round, it’s a popular family getaway during the school holidays.